Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

 **Vulnerability Include:**
   - session fixation
   - cross-site scripting (XSS)<br/>

 **How to Prevent:**
 Input Validation and Sanitization
 Security Headers: Implement security headers like HTTP Strict Transport Security (HSTS) and Content Security Policy (CSP) to enhance the security of your web application.

+## HTTP request smuggling
+- HTTP request smuggling happens when an attacker creates special HTTP requests that confuse a web server.
+- There are two ways that a web server can figure out where one request ends and the next one begins: through the "Transfer-Encoding" and "Content-Length" headers in the HTTP request.
+- The trick is that the attacker sends a single request that contains both types of headers.
+Because different parts of the server might look at these headers differently, it can lead to confusion.
+This confusion can cause the server to mishandle the request.
+- When this happens, it can create security problems, like letting the attacker see sensitive data or do things they shouldn't be able to do on the website.
+**Vulnerability Include:**
+ - cache poisoning
+ - session fixation
+ - unauthorized data access